josephsasaki/media-polarisation/architecture/S3/README.md

-# **RDS Directory - Terraform Configuration**
+# **S3 Directory - Terraform Configuration**

-This directory contains Terraform scripts to create and configure an AWS RDS instance with a Postgres SQL engine.
-It includes:
+This directory contains Terraform scripts to create an S3 bucket on AWS which will be used to archive older data from the RDS.

-- `main.tf`: The main Terraform script to define and create the RDS instance.
+- `main.tf`: The main Terraform script to define and create the S3 instance.
 - `variables.tf`: A file that defines the variables used in the Terraform configuration.

 ## **Variables**